-Some media enquiries are submitted as FOI requests, in which case the Performance, Governance and Data Security team will coordinate the response.
-See Freedom of Information Policy in the Governance area on SharePoint.
+Some media enquiries are submitted as FOI requests, in which case the Performance, Governance and Health & Safety team will coordinate the response in accordance with the applicable legislation.
+See Freedom of Information Policy in the Governance area within 'Policies & Strategies' on SharePoint.